thisisdarkstar/JSON-Parser/README.md

-# 🐚 JSON Parser in Pure Bash
+# 🐚 JSON Value Extractor in Pure Bash

-A minimal JSON parser written in **pure Bash**, with no external dependencies.
+A minimal Value Extractor written in **pure Bash**, with no external dependencies.
 Supports extracting values from JSON files using simple query paths.

 ---